 We are focusing our research and development efforts in our strategic growth markets, namely managed and secure programming technology, automated programming systems and their enhancements for the manufacturing environment and software.
 We continue to focus on extending the capabilities and support for our product lines and supporting the latest semiconductor devices, including NAND Flash, e-MMC, and microcontrollers on our newer products.
-In 2015, we announced our new PSV5000 and our new LumenX[TM] programmer.
+In 2015, we announced our new PSV5000 and our new Lumen[TM]X programmer.
+In 2016, we released LumenX integrated into the PSV5000 automated programming system.